nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/TaskPUMLs/EditTask/TaskEditPathExecution.png" width="800" />

-The diagram below shows how the remove command work with input `edit task 1 -c CS2103T -ds Assignment 2`
+The diagram below shows how the remove command work with input `edit task 1 -c CS2103T -ds "Assignment 2"`

 Note that the sequence diagram has been kept simple, as the logic flow for `addTask(t)` and `removeTask(t)` have been covered in greater detail in the earlier diagrams.